libis/dataverse_api/README.md

 # => Dataverse::Error: Dataverse new_dv has already been published
 ```

-Note that if a dataverse was already published, the call will raise a Dataverse::Error exception.
+Note that if a Dataverse collection was already published, the call will raise a Dataverse::Error exception.

-### Access dataverse properties
+### Access properties of a Dataverse collection

-The Dataverse properties can be accessed similar to a Hash:
+The properties of a Dataverse collection can be accessed similar to a Hash:

 ```ruby
 parent_dv.keys